zandrmartin/tasks.js/README.md

 - Change those tags: `task retag <id> stuff things`
 - Add a task due on Mondays and Thursdays: `task add "biweekly stuttered thing" -d monday -r monday,thursday`
 - See all tasks that are not completed: `task list`
-- See all the tasks that contain the word `foobar` in the name or the tags: `task list foobar`
+- See all tasks that contain the word `foo` in the name or the tags: `task list foo`
+- Show the complete tasks that contain `foo`: `task list foo -c`
 - See all tasks due on a particular day: `task list dated 8-12-2042`

 ## Explanation of actions